-Have you ever picked a hitchhiker up?
-My entire life I have been warned about the dangers of talking to strangers, my very British upbringing drumming it into me that it’s not socially acceptable to ask people to help you for free.
+What are your thoughts on picking up hitchhikers?
+Have you ever picked one up?
+I wrote an entire blog post about picking up hitchhikers in South America?
+My entire life I have been warned about the dangers of talking to strangers (and more importantly, My very British upbringing drummed into me that it’s not socially acceptable to ask people to help you for free.
 It’s a sad state of affairs that (because of a very small number of crazies) society is teaching us not to trust one another.
-Picking up hitchhikers often goes hand in hand with this.
+Being told to never pick up hitchhikers often goes hand in hand with this.

 I get it.
 I really do.
 As a solo female, it’s much more likely that I am putting myself in danger by hitchhiking/ picking up a hitchhiker.
 My travel experience and knowledge probably isn’t going to be much use vs a 6 foot stranger if they feel the need to over power me.
 However, outside of the Europe, the attitude towards hitchhiking seems to be a lots less negative.
 As a result, I find it to be much more common and ,in turn, ‘safer’ feeling.